decode why

 Stakeholder Discovery & Narrative Alignment (20-30 Hours)

-• The Front-Line Reality: In my interviews with customer service and retail staff, I learn that the actual buyers are women returning to fitness after childbirth or injury.
-They aren’t looking to “dominate”; they are looking for “safety” and “recovery.”
+Meanwhile, customer service and retail staff report the actual buyers are women returning to fitness after childbirth or injury.
+They aren’t seeking domination.
+They need safety and recovery.

-• The Outcome: This phase identifies the internal gap.
-We realize the company is currently marketing to an aspirational phantom rather than the actual woman paying the bills.
-This sets the stage for the audit.
+This phase identifies the internal gap.
+You’re marketing to an aspirational phantom instead of the woman actually paying your bills.
+Now we can fix it.

 meeting lottie